Blog Menu

 What affects eCommerce profitability?

 Going into eCommerce can feel like a big gamble; there’s an element of luck in becoming massively successful.
-However, many controllable factors go into eCommerce profitability.
+However, many controllable factors go into decide if eCommerce business is profitable.
 Let’s dissect these factors and how to optimize them.

 Industry, target market and business model